In fact, 92 percent of consumers say they expect food and beverage companies and brands to actively help increase the recycling of their packages.*

 - Share recycling information through social media and other channels

 Food and beverage cartons are recyclable!
-Now that more than 60 percent of U.S. households have access to carton recycling, it is more important than ever to for brands to help spread the word.
+Now that more than 62% of U.S. households have access to carton recycling, it is more important than ever to for brands to help spread the word.

 The following toolkit materials allow you to easily incorporate content into your brand’s website, emails, Facebook, Twitter and Instagram channels to leverage our campaign activities and raise your brand’s commitment to sustainability at the same time.